Anacortes to LA Day 4

 Tom looked up the Hurth transmission finding that “when they go they go” Rick confirmed and added that they don’t bother rebuilding the kind we had.

 PT is a more convenient place for the repair and a more interesting place to spend free time.. that free time unfortunately never presents itself at least to this captain.
-(He does find time for a slice of his much loved Waterfront Pizza and a pint at the Sirens bar.)
+(However he does find time for a slice of his much loved Waterfront Pizza and a pint at the Sirens bar.)